hpwn/hpwn/README.md

 ## What I'm Working On 💻

-- 🔐 AI-powered security tools
+- 🔐 AI-powered productivity and education tools
 - 🎮 Mods for popular games
+- 🚶 IRL Streaming
-- ⚡ Speedrunning analytics and tools
+- ⚡ Speedrunning analytics, training, and tools
 - 📚 Educational content for devs and students

 ## Let's Connect 🌐